โš ๏ธ

 Technical design criteria that packaging must meet to qualify for specific recyclability grades.
 Covers material composition, colorants, labels, adhesives, closures, barrier coatings, and separability.
 Exact criteria pending ACT-02 adoption.

 A class of approximately 4,700 synthetic fluorinated compounds.
-PPWR bans PFAS in food-contact packaging from August 12, 2026 at concentrations exceeding 25 ppb for individual PFAS or 250 ppb for total PFAS sum.
+PPWR bans PFAS in food-contact packaging from August 12, 2026 at three limits under Art.
+5(5): 25 ppb for any individual PFAS and 250 ppb for the sum of PFAS, both by targeted analysis excluding polymeric PFAS, and 50 ppm for total PFAS including polymeric PFAS.
+Where total fluorine exceeds 50 mg/kg, suppliers must on request evidence the split between PFAS and non-PFAS fluorine.
 Common in grease-resistant coatings on paper cups, fast-food wrappers, and microwave packaging.

 PFAS testing and reformulation lead times are typically 12โ€“18 months.
 Brands that have not started this process are now operating very close to the deadline.